Saudi Arabia citizens are required to obtain a visa, whether visiting Indonesia for leisure, business, or other purposes.

 NOTE: Documents must be prepared for the Indonesian visa application process, including a passport that won’t expire within the next 6 months from the date of entry.

-For the Electronic Visa on Arrival (B1), travelers from Saudi Arabia can obtain it upon entry at designated airports or seaports by submitting the online form before the trip.
+For the Electronic Visa on Arrival, travelers from Saudi Arabia can obtain it upon entry at designated airports or seaports by submitting the online form before the trip.

-For the Tourist Single-Entry Visa (C1), an application must be completed in advance.
-Once submitted, the procedure for approval may take 5 working days.
+For the other Electronic Visas, an application must be completed in advance.
+Once submitted, the procedure for approval may take 5 working days or longer, depending on the type.

 Types of Indonesian Visas